Ripred: Rats

-Ripred is in general recognized by most rats as an outcast.
+Ripred generally treated as an outcast by most rats.
 He does, however, live with a small band of rats away from others, and appeared to be on good terms with Lapblood and Mange, rats who also represented their species in the quest for a cure to the plague in the third book.
 He overthrows the rat king, King Gorger, in the first book, in hopes of gaining power or instating a ruler who will strive for peace between rats and the other species of the Underland.
 He later reveals to Gregor that he doesn't really want to be king, but instead that the warring end.

 Ripred and his band of rats try to raise the Bane, with poor results.
 He says that the Bane's father, Snare, had already left his mark on the pup by the time he got him.
 The Bane despises Ripred, because he believes the rat treated him unfairly as he was growing up and was hurt by his constant sneers and insults.
 The Bane and his followers have Ripred left in a deep pit to die, but he is rescued by Gregor and other characters and helps rally other rats to fight against the Bane.

 At negotiations after the war in the fifth book, Ripred returns alive against what all humans thought and steps forward as a representative for the rats.